THE BEST LONGBOARDS FOR BEGINNERS - 6 EASY SUGGESTIONS

 |

-Is a drop-through longboard good for beginners?
+Are drop-through longboards good for beginners?

-Drop-through boards are functionally the best for beginners.
+Drop-through longboards are functionally the best for beginners.
 They are super-low to the ground, which makes them easy to push, footbrake and slide.
 Drop-through longboards are a great place to start longboarding, as they make it easy to learn all the basics of longboarding.

 Compared to a pintail, a drop-through will not turn as nicely - although this is a very subjective thing and can be largely remedied with a quality pair of trucks.